Jaysalgado/Background-Blur/README.md

 ## What is this?

-A simple application to blur images using Python and OpenCV.
+A simple application to blur images using Python and TorchVision.

 ## How to run